zachwingrave/pyHash/README.md

 ## Python Hashing Tools

-Hashing and cracking passwords using different hash functions and attack vectors in Python.
+A series of Python functions that perform simple hashing and attacking of passwords using various methods.

 ### Support